The Benefits of Ad-Supported Streaming TV

 Not only is the commitment less, but streaming advertising dollars go much further in reaching the right audience.
 Linear TV ads are bought on Gross Rating Points (GRP), essentially hoping that a percentage of viewers are within the target audience.

-Instead, streaming service ads can be specifically targeted to the correct audience, whether that is a specific demographic or an interest (ex. streamers who are currently looking to purchase an automobile).
+Instead, streaming service ads can be specifically targeted to the correct audience, whether that is a specific demographic or an interest (such as those who are currently looking to purchase an automobile).
 This ensures that everyone who sees the ad within the campaign has a high potential to convert.

 Speaking of conversions, this is yet another area that makes CTV advertising even more efficient than linear TV advertising.
 With MNTN Performance TV, TV ads are no longer just an upper-level marketing tactic.